 J-PET is the first PET tomograph composed of plastic scintillators in which the Compton interaction is the main photon registration process (36).
-The scanner used in this work consists of 192 plastic scintillators (EJ-230, 50×1.9×0.7 cm3) forming 3 concentric cylindrical layers (see Fig. 2(a)) (37).
-The scintillators are connected at the ends to the vacuum tube photomultipliers (Hamamatsu R9800).
+The scanner used in this work consists of 192 plastic scintillators (EJ-230; 50 cm by 1.9 cm by 0.7 cm) forming three concentric cylindrical layers (see Fig. 2A) (37).
+The scintillators are connected at the ends to the vacuum tube photomultipliers (Hamamatsu, R9800).
 The time and position of the interaction of photons (referred to as hits) along the scintillators are estimated by measuring the time of light signal arrivals to the photomultipliers (36).
-The signals from the photomultipliers are sampled at four fixed thresholds (in mV: 30, 80, 190, 300) using Time to Digital Converters (TDCs) implemented in Field Programmable Gate Arrays (FPGA) devices (42).
+The signals from the photomultipliers are sampled at four fixed thresholds (30, 80, 190, and 300 mV) using time-to-digital converters implemented in fieldprogrammable gate array devices (42).
 The time stamps of the signals were recorded in the triggerless mode using the dedicated data acquisition system, which can process data streams at a speed of about 8 Gbps (56).
-The calibration procedure and intra-synchronization of the timing signals between 192 detection modules are explained in previous work.
-The hit-time and hit-position resolutions are equal to 250 ps and 25 mm, respectively (37).
-The maximum energy deposited by a 511 keV inside plastic scintillator corresponds to 340 keV, with an energy resolution of about 7.5%.
+The calibration procedure and intrasynchronization of the timing signals between 192 detection modules are explained in previous work.
+The hit time and hit position resolutions are equal to 250 ps and 25 mm, respectively (37).
+The maximum energy deposited by a 511 keV inside a plastic scintillator corresponds to 340 keV, with an energy resolution of about 7.5%.
 The angular resolution for determining the scattering angle of annihilation photon amounts to 2° (23).

-Events selection and classification
+Event selection and classification

-The data were collected continuously for 122 days and analyzed using a dedicated framework developed based on C++ and Root (a data analysis tool developed at CERN (57)) with detector-specific and advanced features.
-Events useful for the study of the polarization correlations comprise four hits within 20 ns time window, 2 hits caused by primary photons (511 keV), and the remaining 2 hits caused by the corresponding scattered photons with lower energy (e.g. 275 keV for the scattering at 82°).
-An example of such events is shown in Fig. 2(a) and Fig. 2(c).
-Fig. 4(a) shows the histogram of the hit multiplicity in the event.
-For the analysis only events with multiplicity equal to 4 were accepted (total events = 1,070,127,000).
-In the next step of analysis, as a first criterion to disentangle between the annihilation and scattered photons, the TOT value was used which is a measure of the energy deposition (38).
-For the 511 keV annihilation photons the energy depositions varies between 0 and 341 keV, and for the scattered photons of interest e.g. for the photons scattered
+The data were collected continuously for 122 days and analyzed using a dedicated framework developed based on C++ and Root (a data analysis tool developed at CERN) (57) with detector-specific and advanced features.
+Events useful for the study of the polarization correlations comprise four hits within 20-ns time window, two hits caused by primary photons (511 keV) and the remaining two hits caused by the corresponding scattered photons with lower energy (e.g., 275 keV for the scattering at 82°).
+An example of these events is shown in Fig. 2 (A and C).
+Figure 4A shows the histogram of the hit multiplicity in the event.
+For the analysis, only events with multiplicity equal to 4 were accepted (total events = 1,070,127,000).
+In the next step of analysis, as a first criterion to disentangle between the annihilation and scattered photons, the time-over-threshold (TOT) value was used, which is a measure of the energy deposition (38).
+For the 511-keV annihilation photons, the energy depositions varies between 0 and 341 keV, and for the scattered photons of interest, e.g., for the photons scattered at angles in the range of $82^{\circ} \pm 30^{\circ}$ , the maximum energy deposition is equal to 218 and 98 keV for photons scattered under 52° and 112°, respectively.
+Figure 4B shows the distribution of TOT with superimposed vertical lines, indicating ranges chosen for selecting scattered photons candidates (1 ns < TOT < 20 ns) and annihilation photon candidates (20 ns < TOT < 32 ns).
+The values of TOT are uniquely correlated with the energy deposition and, for example, TOT = 32 ns corresponds to 341 keV (Compton edge for 511-keV photons), and TOT = 56 ns corresponds to 1062 keV (Compton edge for 1275-keV gamma from Na decay) (58).
+Furthermore, for the annihilation photon candidates, the stringent back-to-back ( $175^{\circ} < \theta < 185^{\circ}$ ) emission criterion was applied.